EunsooJung/Employee-Summary/README.md

   - intern.html
   - manager.html

-### Classes
+## Classes

-- The project must have the these classes: Employee, Manager, Engineer, Intern.
+- The project has the these classes: Employee, Manager, Engineer, Intern.
-- These classes passed all in the tests directory.
+- These classes passed all tests in the tests directory.
 - The first class is an Employee parent class with the followed properties and methods:
   - name
   - id